 Finnair celebrates its 100th anniversary this year.
 The last three years have been tough, but our team has shown its ability to adapt and change.
 At the same time, the sense of purpose in our work and the important role of Finnair have carried us forward.
 We are proud of our long history, but our eyes are firmly on the future.
 Together we are building an even stronger Finnair that will provide Finns with connections to the world also in the next hundred years.

-Topi Manner, President and CEO
+Topi Manner, President and CEO Board of Directors' Proposal on the Dividend

-- 6 Business model and operating environment
+- Business model and 6 operating environment

-- 10 Financial performance in 2022
+- Financial performance in 2022 10

-- L5 Financial position and capital expenditure
+- Financial position 15 and capital expenditure

-- 18 Fleet
+- Fleet 18

-- 19 Strategy implementation
+- Strategy implementation 19

-- Financial performance 2018-2022
+- Financial performance 22 2018-2022

-- Non-financial performance in 2022
+- Non-financial performance 23 in 2022

-- 35 Changes in company management
+- Changes in company 35 management

 - 36 Shares and shareholders

-- 39 Risk management
+- Risk management 39

-- 41 Significant risks and uncertainties
+- Significant risks and 41 uncertainties

-- Seasonal variation and sensitivities in business operations
+- Seasonal variation and 44 sensitivities in business operations

-- 46 Outlook
+- Outlook 46

-- Performance indicators classified as alternative performance measures
+- Performance indicators 47 classified as alternative performance measures

-- 49 Reconciliation of key performance indicators classified as alternative performance measures
+- Reconciliation of key 49 performance indicators classified as alternative performance measures

 - 51 Other performance indicators